 : With one exception, everything on the Dao's spell list is excellent, and every spell is new to the Warlock's spell list.

 - : Potentially forcing enemies to give up an attack is great.
 Sanctuary has a Bonus Action casting time, so you can attack or cast a cantrip in the same turn, then follow it with Sanctuary.
-However, since Sanctuary allows the attack to retarget their attack, Sanctuary isn't as effective against ranged attacks, and if you try to hurt your enemies while it's running the spell ends early.
+However, since Sanctuary allows the attacker to retarget their attack, Sanctuary isn't as effective against ranged attacks, and if you try to hurt your enemies while it's running the spell ends early.
 So you may want to use this to protect yourself while you cast buffs or utility spells or if you have an ally who's unable to attack for some reason, or if you already have an ongoing spell running like Hunger of Hadar.